Bloomfield Hills, Michigan: History

 On June 28, 1820, Oakland County was divided into two townships: Pontiac Township and Bloomfield Township, the latter covering the southern part of the county that would include West Bloomfield Township, Royal Oak and Southfield.
 What is now Bloomfield Hills was a farming area until the turn of the 20th century when wealthy Detroit residents bought up the land.
-The settlement became a village in 1927, and in 1932 residents voted to become a city to avoid being incorporated into growing Birmingham.
+The settlement became a village in 1927, and in 1929 residents voted to become a city to avoid being incorporated into growing Birmingham.

 Culture

 Bloomfield Hills is the location of the National Historic Landmark Cranbrook Educational Community and other historic sites listed on the national register of historic places.

 In popular culture, Bloomfield Hills was the setting for the 2005 film The Upside of Anger.
 In the 2002 film 8 Mile, Eminem mentions Cranbrook Kingswood while making fun of "Doc" because he attended Cranbrook, which is not considered cool or impressive in the atmosphere portrayed in the film.
 Bloomfield Hills is the hometown of the comic book character, Trance.
 Some scenes in Out of Sight with Jennifer Lopez and George Clooney were filmed at a private residence in Bloomfield Hills.
-(In the novel by Elmore Leonard on which the film is based, the most prominent street in Bloomfield Hills is described as “Vaughan Road, nothing but money.”)
+(In the novel by Elmore Leonard on which the film is based, the most prominent street in Bloomfield Hills is described as "Vaughan Road, lined with gold.")
 Jimmy Hoffa was last seen at the former Machus Red Fox restaurant in adjacent Bloomfield Township.
 The novel Gilda Joyce: The Ladies of the Lake is set in a private school in Bloomfield.